Joey Meneses Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.23 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins have the 17th-ranked team ERA among all MLB pitching staffs (4.25).

+- Perez makes the start for the Marlins, his 15th of the season.
+He is 5-4 with a 2.91 ERA and 83 strikeouts in 68 2/3 innings pitched.

-- In his most recent time out on Sunday against the Los Angeles Dodgers, the lefty went six innings, allowing three earned runs while surrendering five hits.
+- The righty's most recent time out came on Saturday against the Los Angeles Dodgers, when he tossed six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.